Sports chaplain: United States

 But most are far more loosely structured, with each chaplain having a program that best suits their team and individual situation.
-Most MLB, NFL, NBA & Major League Soccer franchise has a chaplain.
+Most MLB, NFL, NBA & Major League Soccer franchises have a chaplain.
 Due to financial constraints, very few chaplains travel with their teams.
 In some cases, especially when an individual coach understands the value of the chaplain to their team, the coach may invite the chaplain to come on a road trip.
 This happens far more frequently when a team is traveling a short distance to a neighboring city by bus or motor coach, but in some cases, coaches have paid (out of their own pocket) to bring a chaplain on a road trip.

 In recent years, much more work is being done by chaplains in specific sports to coordinate and work together so that their players can have support and encouragement from a chaplain even when they are "on the road".

 In addition, the US Olympic Team travels with one or more chaplains, primarily to provide emotional support to the athletes.

 United Kingdom

 Sports Chaplaincy UK, formerly known as SCORE, was established in 1991 under the guidance and direction of the Baptist Union of Great Britain to use the specialist experience of one of their ministers to pioneer sports chaplaincy and sports ministry.

-Called Sports Chaplaincy UK since 2011, the Christian charity provides over 500 chaplains in a variety of sports and situations.
-Their chaplains are mainly in football, rugby union, rugby league, cricket and horseracing.
-They supplied over 40 chaplains to serve at the London2012 Olympics.
-All offer pastoral and spiritual support in a sensitive, non-judgement, non-sectarian way.
-All work with integrity and professionalism amongst the whole community of their clubs - the players, coaches, organisation and support staff.
-There is a real sense of affirmation and endorsement from the widest spectrum of the sports world, from the chaplains' work and involvement.
+Since 2011, the organization has operated under the name Sports Chaplaincy UK.
+The Christian charity provides more than 500 chaplains across a range of sports and settings, particularly in football, rugby union, rugby league, cricket, and horse racing.
+It also supplied more than 40 chaplains for the 2012 London Olympics.
+The organization states that its chaplains offer pastoral and spiritual support on a non-judgmental and non-sectarian basis, working with players, coaches, staff, and wider sporting communities.